30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Period of employment

-The letter should indicate the period you have been working for the company or employer in the capacity mentioned above.
+The letter should indicate the period of time you have been working for the company or employer in the capacity mentioned above.
 Period of employment will sometimes be a consideration for employers when awarding salary increments.
 However, it does not hinder deserved raises.

 General purpose